 is more complex.
 It can be done in several different ways.
 Solar cells

 , also known as photovoltaic (PV) devices, directly convert the electromagnetic radiation into electricity in the form of DC voltage.
 These cells can be combined into panels, which in turn can be connected into arrays.
 Solar electricity is used to feed various electric loads from small calculators to large power plants.

 Since the PV cells produce DC voltage, you need to use DC-AC inverters to feed all the conventional equipment requiring AC power (see a diagram

-of solar generator).
+of grid-tie invertor).
 Concentrating solar power plants also create electricity using sunlight.
 However in these plants, there is an intermediate energy carrier: special thermal collectors use the heat from the sun to warm a fluid and create steam.
 The steam then powers the prime mover of an electric generator, which makes electricity via electromagnetic induction.

 Like all forms of power conversion, sunlight as a fuel has its advantages and disadvantages.
 The primary benefit of solar energy is its renewability.
 The sun shines somewhere in the globe every day.
 Unlike fossil fuels, it will never be used up.
 Even on cloudy days, some of the radiated energy seeps through the clouds to the surface below, providing enough power to feed, for example, hand-held electronics.
 The operation of solar powered systems produces no pollution.
 There are various federal, state and utility-sponsored rebates and credits for qualified grid-connected systems.